-As you search for premium diamond jewelry, you may become puzzled by all the unique terminology in the diamond world.
-You want a piece that will hold its value for years, but you might be confused when you start to see terms like "slightly included" and "H color grade."
+As they search for premium diamond jewelry, many shoppers become puzzled by all the unique terminology in the diamond world.
+You want a piece that will hold its value for years, but may become puzzled by all the unique terminology in the diamond world, like "very, very slightly included," “SI1,” and "H color grade."

 What Is an Inclusion?